Best Steps To Grow Dandelions In Containers

 In animal studies and test tubes, the dandelion extract has been shown to protect against sun damage, aging, and acne-related skin damage.

 In one study, applying dandelion leaf and flower extracts just before or right after being exposed to UVB radiation—the radiation you get from sunlight—prevents skin damage.
-Dandelions root, however, did not have the same impact.
+Dandelion root, however, did not have the same impact.

 Dandelion root extract increased the production of new skin cells in an earlier test-tube study, which may help your skin's appearance as you age.